|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

 • They offer a new perspective into Kant’s intellectual development.

-• How reliable are the published transcriptions of the handwritten notes?
+(1) How reliable are the Academy edition transcriptions [see] of the various sets of notes?

 If we cannot trust the Academy edition transcription of the notes, for instance, or if we are not sure how accurately these notes reflect what Kant said in the classroom or in what semester he said them, then we are hard pressed to make much use of the notes at all.

-The most basic question for users of Kant’s lecture notes concerns the reliability of the Academy edition, which is generally one’s only access short of inspecting the original manuscripts themselves (but see the lists of published and still unpublished notes).
-As regards reliability, we must distinguish between those volumes prepared by the late editor, Gerhard Lehmann (namely, vols.
+The Academy edition (or translations based on it) is generally one’s only access to these notes (but see the lists of published and still unpublished notes).
+As regards the reliability of its transcriptions, we need to distinguish between those volumes prepared by the late editor, Gerhard Lehmann (namely, vols.
 24, 27, 28, and 29) and the more recent work by Reinhard Brandt and Werner Stark.
 The latter is a model of careful and well considered scholarship; the former is more problematic.
 The Academy volumes prepared by Lehmann are reliable insofar as they do not grossly misrepresent what can be found in the manuscripts, and reading these volumes will provide a rough sense of what is actually in the notes.
 Unfortunately, there are so many errors in transcription and presentation that a detailed use of the notes is often problematic — see the discussions of the individual sets of notes (here the metaphysics notes have received the most detailed treatment).

 A few caveats regarding this table: First, the numbers are generous, and include fragments and selections as well as complete manuscripts.
 Second, if a manuscript is presented as a set of variant readings to a second manuscript, then it is included in the number of published manuscripts.
 Consult the individual descriptions ordered under the different disciplines for a closer account of both of these points.
 Third, the Göttingen Academy of Sciences is currently preparing a volume of lecture notes on physical geography — volume 26 of Kant’s gesammelte Schriften, and the last of the originally planned volumes in this century-long endeavor — thus the relatively low number of published geography notes.
 Fourth, there is no guarantee that all of these manuscripts are numerically distinct; among those lost, there is the possibility that two or more references are to one and the same manuscript.
 For instance, in surveying the more than forty anthropology manuscripts, Brandt and Stark [1997, cxxxii] note that there is reason to suspect that an-Fernow, an-Reicke 2, and an-Reimarus are either closely identical in content or even a single manuscript (similarly with an-Reinhold and an-Starke 2).
 Finally, Vollmer, who illicitly published a version of Kant’s physical geography notes, also claims to have possessed multiple sets of notes from other subjects.
 I include all three sets of physical geography notes that he mentioned (since they may all well have contributed to the publication), but count only one manuscript in his possession for logic (instead of the five he claims) and one for moral philosophy (instead of four).